 Natural moisturising factors (NMF) are hydrating substances like sodium lactate and PCA.
 When we apply these to our skin, we're applying them to the outsides of our skin cells.
 Yet the ones made by our body are found inside those cells.
 In all honesty, I'm not sure whether it's possible for topically applied NMF to find their way into the skin cells - it may be!
 However, it does create an extra challenge.

 This isn't a bad thing - these ingredients still do good.
 Ceramides are acting as an emollient and an occlusive to help prevent water loss.
 Hyaluronic acid and NMF are hydrating the outer layers of the skin, helping to keep the layers below healthy and functioning.

-When formulating, we need to look at how an ingredient behaves topically.
-Many times, there are alternative ingredients that may give the result we want from skin-identical ingredients; in some cases they may be more suitable.
+When formulating, it's important to look at how an ingredient behaves topically.
+Many times, there are alternative ingredients that may give the result we want from skin-identical ingredients; in some cases, they may be more suitable.